jceha/jceha.github.io/pastprojects.md

 #### HUMAN-ROBOT INTERACTION (2015-2016)

 ![Picture showing robot waving experiment](/img/robotwaving.png#thumbnail){: .image-left }
  **The Search For A Waving Person.** With the use of a Kinect sensor and ROS modules a behaviour was built which searched for a waving person in a room by rotating on the spot by small intervals.
 Once the person was found the robot navigated to him or her and stopped directly in front at a face-to-face angle.
-Experiments were conducted to measure the accuracy of the behaviour.
+Experiments were conducted to measure the accuracy of the behaviour.<br>

 ![3d printed robot hand](/img/Hand.png#thumbnail){: .image-left }
 **EMG-Powered Robotic Hand.** Project for [Science LinX](https://www.rug.nl/sciencelinx/), an organization which aims to familiarize high school students with science through interactive exhibits and workshops throughout the Netherlands.